 Year 5 is an important year and sees the children make the transition to upper key stage two.
 In year 5 we look to place more responsibility on the children by encouraging them to be more mature in their approach to their learning.
 It is important to see the children taking greater ownership of their learning becoming more independent and reflective.

-English (Summer 2)
+English (Autumn 2)

-Maths (Summer 2)
+Maths (Autumn 2)

 Some of the topics studied this half term will be:

-- Space (Science)
+- Forces (Science)

-- The Space Race (History)
+- Vikings (History)

-- Deserts (Geography)
+- Rivers (Geography)

-- Rouseau (Art)
+- L.S.
+Lowry (Art)

 Important Information Section

 The children will be expected to read regularly at home and have a reading record to record this in.
-Although we expect the children to read regulalry, this may only be a couple of pages or 5 to 10 minutes.
+Although we expect the children to read regularly, this may only be a couple of pages or 5 to 10 minutes.

 In year 5 we really encourage the use of Mathletics as this is a fantastic way of reinforcing the childrens learning.
 Each week we will award our class trophy to the person who has worked hard using Mathletics at home.